neuroailab/cs375/2025/hw1/README.md

 In practice, there are slightly different configurations (e.g., how channels are split for two GPUs).
 For this assignment, you should implement a **single-GPU** version in which the above layers are sequentially defined.
 Use **ReLU** after each conv or fully connected layer (except the final classification layer).
 Ensure your final layer outputs **num_classes** logits.

 You are going to implement a version of AlexNet and train it on ImageNet.
-You will evaluate the model during trianing and observer as the accuracy of the model improves.
+You will evaluate the model during training and observer as the accuracy of the model improves.

 ### Sine Grating Stimuli
-We will provide you with a set of special stimuli to run thoguh your neural netowrk and measure specific properties that individual neurons might be storngly responding to.
+We will provide you with a set of special stimuli to run through your neural network and measure specific properties that individual neurons might be strongly responding to.
 These stimuli consist of striped patterns with various orientation angles and frequencies.

 You will run these stimul through your model during training and plot the the activations of individual kernel filters to them, in order to determine the specific orientation and frequency tuning (if any) of the kernels.